Welcome to our guide reviewing common injuries for construction workers and explaining how to claim personal injury compensation.

 Whatever common injuries to construction workers affected you, a personal injury claim could be possible if they resulted from an accident caused by an employer’s breach of duty.
 And if your claim ends up winning, you could be compensated in up to two ways.

 General damages account for the physical pain and mental suffering.
 Those calculating an accident at work claim payout will value each injury the claimant suffered.
 They may use the Judicial College Guidelines, a collection of guideline compensation brackets for various injuries, as an aid in this effort.
+This case study can help you understand how much you could potentially claim for a construction accident.

 This table features guideline compensation brackets from the JCG.
 However, the top table entry is not in the JCG.
 Please remember that our table is only a guide.